jakubbak-online/deal-hunter/README.md

-# OLXBot - sniping bot just for you!
+# OLXBot - bot for sniping on OLX

 ---